Why is it so hard for me to start tasks?

 The 2-minute rule

-If something takes less than 2 minutes, do it right now.
-The trick is that once you start, momentum kicks in.
-The first step is always the hardest.
+If something takes less than 2 minutes, do it now.
+The point isn't the two minutes, it's that starting builds momentum.
+The first step is always the heaviest one.

 Body doubling